 5. Wireless Requires a Separate Adapter

 Unfortunately for the Ooma Telo, most homes utilize Wi-Fi with completely wireless network setups.
 It just doesn’t make sense for homeowners to bust open their walls, or plan an entire Ethernet route throughout their home.
 Wi-Fi speeds might be slightly slower but will meet the most basic needs and simplicity is the real benefit.
 But while our homes might be Wi-Fi ready, the Ooma Telo is not.

-In fact, users will have to purchase a separate Wireless Adapter for their Ooma Telo if they truly want to keep their setup connected to high-speed internet wirelessly.
-The need for an extra dongle or adapter will simply increase the initial cost of hardware when adopting a Telo, and might make setup a bit trickier for those that do not have access to a wired connection.
+Users will have to purchase a separate Wireless Adapter for their Ooma Telo if they truly want to keep their setup connected to high-speed internet wirelessly.
+The need for an extra dongle or adapter will simply increase the initial cost of hardware when adopting a Telo and might make setup a bit trickier for those that do not have access to a wired connection.

-In a similar fashion to the Ooma Office solution, the Ooma Telo makes a lot of sense when you just need an extra line, or hope to keep your telephony costs as low as completely possible.
-Thankfully, the Ooma means you don’t have to completely compromise, with call quality and features that rival more expensive providers, at least on the surface level, for example the web management portal.
-With the Telo, you receive essentially unlimited calls to the U.S., no monthly fee, a small initial hardware fee, and some surprisingly great call quality.
+In a similar fashion to the Ooma Office solution, the Ooma Telo makes a lot of sense when you just need an extra line or hope to keep your telephony costs as low as completely possible.
+Thankfully, the Ooma means you don’t have to completely compromise, with call quality and features that rival more expensive providers, at least on the surface level, for example, the web management portal.
+With this Ooma VoIP option, you receive essentially unlimited calls to the U.S., no monthly fee, a small initial hardware fee, and some surprisingly great call quality.